 Fair enough.
 How does this affect me as a card designer?

-Our cards are printed at either 4×6 inches or 5×7.5 inches, which by now should be leaping out as an aspect ratio of 3:2 (or 2:3 if you’re designing a portrait card; it’s the same rectangle).
+Cards are printed by 3rd-party printers at either 4×6 inches or 5×7.5 inches, which by now should be leaping out as an aspect ratio of 3:2 (or 2:3 if you’re designing a portrait card; it’s the same rectangle).

 There are three basic scenarios depending on the shape of your uploaded images: